 - user:jane@example.com

-The IamPolicy resource is authoritative: it replaces the complete access policy for the table.
+The IamPolicy resource is authoritative: it replaces the entire policy.
 The policyData comes from the getIAMPolicy data source, which defines bindings (role-to-members mappings).
-The datasetId and tableId properties identify which table receives the policy.
-This approach gives you full control but removes any permissions not explicitly listed.
+This approach gives you complete control but cannot coexist with IamBinding or IamMember resources on the same table.

 Grant a role to multiple members at once

-Teams often need to grant the same role to several users simultaneously, such as giving analysts read access.
+Teams often grant the same role to several users without affecting other roles on the table.

 import * as pulumi from "@pulumi/pulumi";